-10.1 Player's Stick - (See 10.2 for goalkeeper)The sticks shall be made of wood or other material approved by the League, and must not have any projections.
+10.1 Player's Stick - (see 10.2 for goalkeeper) The sticks shall be made of wood or other material approved by the League, and must not have any projections.
 Adhesive tape of any color may be wrapped around the stick at any place for the purpose of reinforcement or to improve control of the puck.

-No stick shall exceed sixty-three inches (63") in length from the heel to the end of the shaft nor more than twelve and one-half inches(12 1/2") from the heel to the end of the blade.
-Requests for an exception to the length of the shaft (only) maybe submitted in writing to and must be approved by the League's Hockey Operations Department prior to any such stick being approved for use.
+No stick shall exceed sixty-three inches (63") in length from the heel to the end of the shaft nor more than twelve and one-half inches (121/2") from the heel to the end of the blade.

+Requests for an exception to the length of the shaft (only) may be submitted in writing to and must be approved by the Hockey Operations Department prior to any such stick being used.
 Only players 6'6" tall or more will be considered for exception.
 Maximum length of a stick granted an exception under this rule is sixty-five inches (65").